threeal/ati-warehouse/README.md

   ```bash
   ~$ yarn start
   ```
-  > As alternative, you may provide additional arguments for the HTTP and HTTPS port.
+  > As an alternative, you may provide additional arguments for the HTTP and HTTPS ports.
   > Example `~$ yarn start 8080 4343`.

 ## Using HTTPS